stpettersens/partycopy/README.md

 For instance, to upload the file *partycopy.7z* to the *junk* directory on the *homelab* server, run:

 > pcp homelab partycopy.7z junk

+##### Disclaimer
+Please note this is an unoffical project and is not endorsed by the author(s) of copyparty.
+I am just a fan and use it on my homelab.